pyladies/project-communications/.github/ISSUE_TEMPLATE/join-contributors.md

 **Are you comfortable communicating in English?**

-**Monthly meetings**: Are you available to attend conference calls once a month?
+**Weekly meetings**: Are you available to attend conference calls once a week?
 - _NOTE:team members must be available for a monthly video call_

 **Involvement** : How frequently can you contribute to the team?
-- _NOTE: Team members are required to be active during a 3 month period (involvement is defined below):_
+- _NOTE: Team members & co-leads are required to be active during a 1 month period (involvement is defined below):_
-_1. giving feedback/comments on one or more issues the group is working through_ _1. opening issues on a relevant topic for the group_ _1. submitting a PR or review_
+_1. giving feedback/comments on one or more issues the group is working through_ _1. opening issues on a relevant topic for the group_ _1. submitting a PR for review_
-_1. having a substantial slack discussion on a topic_ _1. attending one or more meetings in a three month period_ _1. making progress on an assigned issue_
+_1. having a substantial slack discussion on a topic_ _1. attending two or more meetings in a one month period_ _1. making progress on an assigned issue_